cbaggers/tables/plan-again.md

 - assert that a given Tables layout is identical to a cffi struct layout allowing a direct byte copy.

 - a `query` can only be bound to one `query-set`.
 If you need common behavior, factor this out into it's own function.
+Hmm, why?

-- originally has though of handling 'frames' in this too, but I want to see if I can avoid that and instead be more gpu like.
+- originally had thought of handling 'frames' in this too, but I want to see if I can avoid that and instead be more gpu like.
 We do work and provide `flag`s.
 The rest is left to the engine

 - 'Query pagesize' lib.
 Not necessary though. just start with 2mb